-- Choose finger foods that are nutritionally and developmentally appropriate for your older baby.
+- Choose finger foods that are nutritionally and developmentally appropriate for your older baby’s self-feeding practice.

-At the Crawler stage, you may notice your baby is starting to use his jaw to mash food or beginning to feed himself using a pincer grip.
+At the Crawler stage, you may notice your baby is starting to use his jaw to mash food or has started the self-feeding practices of using a pincer grip.
 This pincer grip will allow him to begin using a spoon, and even making it into his mouth on occasion.
 It’s a messy process—and more food may end up on his face, the floor or high chair than in his mouth—but that’s okay.
 Because your Crawler is becoming more independent, he learns by doing it himself.

 Signs your baby is ready to go at it alone:

 - Holds a cup with a lid on his own.

 - Plays with a spoon and brings it to his mouth, but can’t quite feed himself.